10 Surprising Sugar Uses In The Garden You Don’t Believe Are Possible

 Over time, the sugar will work its magic by inhibiting weed growth.
 Within a few months, you’ll likely notice a significant reduction in weed presence.

-These Sugar uses in the garden are particularly effective against herbaceous annual weeds with soft green stems, fleshy green leaves, and exotic grasses.
+These Sugar uses are particularly effective against herbaceous annual weeds with soft green stems, fleshy green leaves, and exotic grasses.
 Read more about it here.

 10. Sugar for Faster Compost Activation